top of page

 Hindsight will say that THEY wished you had called them, or made more of an effort.

-Hindsight will trap you in a vortex of bullshit thoughts that you don’t need.
+Hindsight will trap you in a vortex of bullsh!t thoughts that you don’t need.

 Balancing work with life is a delicate art.
 On the one hand you want to rise through the ranks, you want to make a comfortable living, you want to excel in your career.
 Get noticed.
-Impress people.
-Leave a good impression.
+Maybe impress people.
+Or, simply leave a good impression.

 On the other hand, you’re a human being.
 Life is finite.
 Relationships are fragile.
 What do you prioritize?
 What do you take for granted?